SuperShivam5000/adiai-backend/README.md

 This repository contains the backend for AdiAI.
 Check out the client [here](https://github.com/SuperShivam5000/adiai).
 Feel free to use this via API calls or create your own client.
 Documentation for backend API calls can be found [here](https://documenter.getpostman.com/view/22855640/2sB2j3CsNJ).

-What if you could access the latest and greatest LLMs—free, forever, no hidden strings?
+What if you could access the latest and greatest LLMs—free, forever, unlimited, no hidden strings?

 Meet AdiAI: your all-in-one AI powerhouse.
 Seamlessly reason, generate images, analyze docs, search the web and more, all through a unified interface that connects you to cutting-edge models including:
 GPT-4o